spences10/scottspence.me/src/pages/md/faq.md

 - For styling I have taken to using styled-components 💅, take a look at the used by section on their [site].

-- For CMS I'd like the opportunity to work with [GraphCMS] or [Contentful].
+- For CMS' I'd like the opportunity to work with [GraphCMS] or [Contentful].

 - For back-end I prefer node which is where the majority of my